 I would particularly suggest games that dance on the edge of fear.
 For instance, play bucking bronco, so that he is just slightly worried about falling off -- enough to shriek with laughter.
 Roughhouse with him, tossing him around physically.
 You'll know you're on the right track if he's giggling.

-I would also suggest letting Thomas laugh at you for your fears.
+I would also suggest letting your son laugh at you for your fears.
 If he's afraid of the doctor, let him give you shots, and exaggerate your fear in a way that makes him laugh.
-Also, pick something that Thomas is NOT afraid of, and pretend to be very frightened of it.
+Also, pick something that he is NOT afraid of, and pretend to be very frightened of it.
 Make it something harmless.
-Be silly and over the top in your reaction -- not actually panicky, but more goofy, so that Thomas laughs at your reaction.
+Be silly and over the top in your reaction -- not actually panicky, but more goofy, so that he laughs at your reaction.
 The goal is to get him giggling as much as possible.
-Let Thomas reassure you.
+Let him reassure you.
 You could try different things.
 Start with a rock, move on to a butterfly, and then maybe a roly poly bug.

 What if the presence of the bee drawings makes him panic?
 Let him crumple up the drawing and throw it in the trash, which will be empowering for him.
 If he's still upset, hold him and speak soothingly.
 Tell him that you will keep him safe.
 That you know he is frightened, but he's safe.
 Let him sweat and cry and offload all that panic.
 Afterwards, he will be much more relaxed, about bees and about everything else.